 Employees working for an unqualified employer may participate in the plan if their employer chooses to enroll in the program with the CRSA.
 All part-time, contract and freelance workers may enroll in the Connecticut Retirement Security Program on their own as long as they meet the IRS guidelines.
-It’s important to refer to modified adjusted gross income thresholds for opening an IRA.
+It’s important to refer to modified adjusted gross income thresholds for those choosing to open a Roth IRA.
 For more information, refer to this IRS table.

 What happens if your company already offers a 401(k)?

-The bottom line: Evaluate all of your workplace retirement plan options
+The bottom line: Evaluate your workplace retirement plan options